wvleak/mastering-pure-yul/README.md

 ## Pros and Cons

+Now you know how to compile, test and deploy pure Yul contract!
-Consider these advantages and disadvantages of pure Yul development for smart contracts:
+Let's dig into the pros and cons of using pure Yul for smart contract development:

 **Advantages:**